Things you should know about going solar

 Do I have to stay with my existing electricity retailer when I move to solar?

 The best time to start moving to Diamond Energy is when you make the commitment to install solar.
 We work directly with installers to pro-actively monitor the process, help you get connected quickly and help you get the most out of your solar investment.
-See our feed-in credit tips and traps with electricity retailers for more information.
+See our tips and traps with electricity retailer offers for more information.